Singularity-DAO/migration-contracts/migration/README.md

 ## Deployment

-We are going to deploy the migration contracts for the tokens.
+We are going to deploy the migration contracts for the AGIX, FET, and OCEAN tokens.
+Ensure that ASI token has been deployed by following instructions in [token repository](https://github.com/Singularity-DAO/migration-contracts/token/).
+Ensure you complete all steps outlined in the token contract README file.

 ### Setup